-The main construction materials referenced in the provisions of the present Standard are concrete and reinforcing steel, and potentially masonry walls (bricks and mortar).
+Particular attention is required in cases that there is suspicion of failure of the foundation of the existing building. provisions of the present Standard are concrete and reinforcing steel, and potentially masonry walls (bricks and mortar).

 - a.
 The required characteristics are mainly the compressive strength (and Elastic modulus) of concrete, yield strength, tensile strength and maximum strain of steel (see § 3.6.1 and 3.6.2). - b.
 When, for the assessment or the redesign, the contribution of the infill walls in the resistance to seismic loads is taken into account, it is needed to investigate the mechanical characteristics of those walls as well (see § 3.7.3). - c.
 Finally, other type of materials may be present as part of the structure (e.g. steel or wood) or materials from previous intervention works (jackets, epoxy resins, fiber reinforced polymers, etc.), whose characteristics must be investigated.